 - Forward Your Email: If you really don’t want to pay a little money for a VPN service, you can forward all your email to a Hotmail account or even open up a Chinese Sina account.
-It’s not a very professional option and it may be that Hotmail will get blocked too, but at least you’ll be able to stay connected.
+It’s not a very professional option and it may be that Hotmail will be blocked too, but at least you can stay connected.

 Final Thoughts on Using Gmail in China